DLC-link/dlc-stacks-loan-contract/README.md

 ## Opening a DLC

 When you register a DLC with this contract using the `create-dlc` function, a DLC is opened on our DLC server with the associated outcomes (CETs) and using the provided asset (e.g. BTC) as a price value to be used within the DLC.
+A list of asset symbols that can be used with Redstone is available here: https://app.redstone.finance/#/app/data-feeds/redstone-main-demo

 The DLC *announcement hash*, which needed to fund the DLC, is available on the website (https://app.dlc.link/ - click Open DLCs), and eventually via an API call and on-chain.

 See the comments in the contract for further information about using this function.